lzervos/DataMining/README.md

 **Now about the code:**

-  *In the main.py s all the code that refers to the wordclouds and the various classifiers* *In the KNN.py is the implementation of a K Nearest Neighbors(KNN) classifier*
+  *In the main.py is the code that refers to the wordclouds and the various classifiers*

+  *In the KNN.py is the implementation of a K Nearest Neighbors(KNN) classifier*

 **Run the main.py and you will see for output the CSV files and the WordClouds**